What this means in real training

 A tested product with a real creatine monohydrate dose and a collagen peptide dose that matches the relevant evidence may be convenient for someone who already wants both.

 But convenience is not proof.
-If the bundle under-doses either ingredient, hides testing, or leans on injury-healing language, the boring separate products may be the better evidence-based choice.
+If the bundle under-doses either ingredient, hides testing, adds caffeine or herbs you did not ask for, or leans on injury-healing language, the boring separate products may be the better evidence-based choice.